Growing Great Raspberries

 The first thing you need to know is that there are 2 basic types of raspberries, Summer Bearing Raspberries (the regular type) and Everbearing Raspberries.
 Summer Bearing Raspberries produce one big crop in about July and Everbearing Raspberries produce once on last year's growth in about July and then again in the fall on this year's growth.

-After harvest, in the fall or in the late winter - cut out the canes that produced.
+After harvest, in the fall or late winter - cut out the canes that have produced berries.
 It is easiest in the fall when you can see where the fruit was attached to the stems.
-Leave the fresh, new, green, canes that have not produced as these will produce next year.
+Leave the fresh, new, green, canes that have not flower & fruited yet as these will produce your berries next year.
 The older canes that you are removing are more of a silvery-brown colour.

 How to Prune Everbearing Raspberries

-*Don't forget to fertilizer your raspberries in Early-March with Fruit & Berry Fertilizer or our Organic Mix from our bulk bins.
+*Don't forget to fertilize your raspberries in early March with Fruit & Berry Fertilizer or our Organic Mix from our bulk bins.
 Can't wait for homegrown raspberries.

 If you haven't got a raspberry patch yet I hope you find a spot where you can plant one 'cause if it's the last thing I do...
 I'm gonna eat raspberries!